GeerthanaVimal/Customer_Clustering_via_K-means_Retail_Purchase_History/README.md

 Task-02

-Create a K-means clustering algorithm to group customers of a retail store based on their purchase history.
+Objective: Create a K-means clustering algorithm to group customers of a retail store based on their purchase history.

 Dataset :- https://www.kaggle.com/datasets/vjchoudhary7/customer-segmentation-tutorial-in-python